Preacher (comics)

-Preacher is an American comic book series published from 1995 to 2000 by Vertigo, an imprint of DC Comics.
-The series was created by writer Garth Ennis and artist Steve Dillon, with painted covers by Glenn Fabry.
-It won the Eisner Award for Best Continuing Series in 1999.
+Preacher is an American epic supernatural comic book series created by writer Garth Ennis and artist Steve Dillon.
+The series follows a disillusioned Texas preacher who is bound to a Biblical entity and journeys across America to literally find God.
+It was published from 1995 to 2000 by DC Comics' Vertigo imprint.

-The series consists of 75 issues in total – 66 regular, monthly issues, five one-shot specials, and a four-issue Preacher: Saint of Killers limited series.
-The final monthly issue, number 66, was published in October 2000, with an epilogue published in Ennis' subsequent series The Boys in February 2009.
-The entire run has been collected in four series of collected editions: an original nine volume run of trade paperbacks, a second run of six trade paperbacks/hardcovers, three extra oversized "Absolute Preacher" volumes, and two oversized omnibus volumes.
+The title consists of 75 issues in total – 66 regular, monthly issues, five one-shot specials, and a four-issue Preacher: Saint of Killers limited series.
+It was celebrated for its dark humor and religious satire, and won the Eisner Award for Best Continuing Series in 1999.

-A television series adaptation, Preacher, aired for 43 episodes over four seasons on AMC, from 2016 to 2019.
+An epilogue to Preacher was published in Ennis' subsequent series The Boys in February 2009.
+A television adaptation aired on AMC for 43 episodes over four seasons from 2016 to 2019.

 Plot

 Preacher tells the story of Jesse Custer, a preacher in the small Texas town of Annville.
 Custer is accidentally possessed by the supernatural creature named Genesis, the infant of the unauthorized, unnatural coupling of an angel and a demon.

 Genesis has no sense of individual will, but since it is composed of both pure goodness and pure evil, its power might rival that of God Himself, making Jesse Custer, bonded to Genesis, potentially the most powerful being in the universe.

 Driven by a strong sense of right and wrong, Custer journeys across the United States attempting to literally find God, who abandoned Heaven the moment Genesis was born.
 He also begins to discover the truth about his new powers, allowing him, when he wills it, to command the obedience of those who hear and comprehend his words.
 He is joined by old girlfriend Tulip O'Hare, as well as a hard-drinking Irish vampire named Cassidy.

 During the course of their journeys, the three encounter enemies and obstacles both sacred and profane, including The Saint of Killers, an invincible, quick-drawing, perfect-aiming, come-lately Angel of Death answering only to "He Who Sits On The Throne"; a disfigured suicide attempt survivor turned rock-star named Arseface; a serial-killer called the 'Reaver-Cleaver'; The Grail, a secret organization controlling the governments of the world and protecting the bloodline of Jesus; Herr Starr, primary enforcer for The Grail, a megalomaniac with a penchant for prostitutes, who wishes to use Custer for his own ends; several fallen angels; and Jesse's own redneck family — particularly his nasty Cajun grandmother, her mighty bodyguard Jody, and the Zoophilic T.C.